kyma-project/kyma/hack/table-gen/README.md

    - **--crd-filename**: Path to the CRD YAML file
    - **--md-filename**: Path to the Markdown file where the table will be inserted

-   You can create different labels, group them under the one, and add your target to the `generate` command.
+   You can create different labels, group them under one, and add your target to the `generate` command.
 For a complete example, see the [Telemetry module's Makefile](https://github.com/kyma-project/telemetry-manager/blob/main/Makefile#L185).

 3. Set up the table generator in the `.md` file in which you want to generate the table.
 Add the `TABLE-START` and `TABLE-END` tags in the exact place in the document where you want to generate the table.